 Over-the-counter Weight Loss Pills

 My day job involves teaching nutrition classes to families with low incomes in my city.
 I see people of various backgrounds at a wide variety of agencies.
-One thing I will never forget was when a participant told me that she tried some of the weight loss pills that she got from the dollar store.
+One thing that I will never forget is when a participant told me that she tried some of the weight loss pills that she got from the dollar store.
 She told the class they made her feel nauseous, so she didn’t eat much while she took them.
 She did remark, however, that she lost a few pounds before she got tired of feeling ill.